SavvasEft/BellaBeat/README.md

 # Skills

 **Python** was used for data preparation, processing, analysis and modeling.
 The project focuses in building and evaluating machine learning models that estimate the calories based on heartrate and steps.
+Building and evaluating the following ML models:
-Single linear and multi linear regression models are used and compared.
+  - Single linear regression models
+  - Multi linear regression models
+  - Polynomial Regression models
+  - Support Vector Regression models

 # Data used: